LLNL/HPC-Tutorials/posix/designing_threaded_programs.md

 ### Shared Memory Model

-All threads have access to the same global, shared memory.

-Threads also have their own private data.
+All threads have access to the same global, shared memory, but threads also have their own private data.
 Programmers are responsible for synchronizing (and protecting) access to globally shared data.

 ![sharedMemoryModel](images/sharedMemoryModel.gif)

 ### Thread-safeness

-Thread-safeness: in a nutshell, refers to an application's ability to execute multiple threads simultaneously without "clobbering" shared data or creating "race" conditions.
+Thread-safeness, in a nutshell, refers to an application's ability to execute multiple threads simultaneously without "clobbering" shared data or creating race conditions.

 For example, suppose that your application creates several threads, each of which makes a call to the same library routine:

 * This library routine accesses/modifies a global structure or location in memory.
 * As each thread calls this routine it is possible that they may try to modify this global structure/memory location at the same time.
 * If the routine does not employ some sort of synchronization constructs to prevent data corruption, then it is not thread-safe.